-The company's fundamentals are relatively stable.
+The company's fundamentals are relatively healthy.
 Its valuation is considered fairly valued,and institutional recognition is very high.
-Despite a very weak market performance, the company shows strong fundamentals and technicals.
+Despite a good stock market performance and strong technicals, the fundamentals don't support the current trend.
 The stock price is trading sideways between the support and resistance levels, making it suitable for range-bound swing trading.

 Industry at a Glance